-"The difference goes back to defense," he said.
-"We were better defensively than they were, and it had a marked effect in the whole series.
-They handled the intensive forechecking very well."
-After a solid performance in the nets on Friday, Lukenda found it somewhat awkward to take over in the third period.
-"I knew the team was fired up," he said, "and I knew it was up to them.
-I just tried to make a few stops and help us get back in it."
-"It was a good team effort," said junior defenseman Rob Ricci.
-"It showed that we worked together and came out on top working as a unit; and that's the key to success."
+"It was the first time all season that we trailed," he said.
+"Between periods we were just saving let's go out and show what we got.
+I was fortunate enough to get the three goals and we just never gave up."
+Smith was very proud of his team's effort.
 Benning added three assists to support the Irish effort yesterday.
 Chapman added two assists to his team-leading scoring total.
 He now has eight goals and ten assists.
 Benning is now tied for second with Thebeau.
 They each have 15 points on four goals and 11 assists.
 The Irish played without the services of Bonadio.
 He and St. Thomas's Olson were ejected Friday for fighting and sat out their onegame suspension yesterday.
 The weekend sweep gives Smith a 2-0 coaching advantage over his former player and St. Thomas coach, Terry Abram.
 Now, Smith is one game over .500 as he upped his career record to 259-258-27.
 Irish going to Liberty despite loss to Falcons By MIKE SULLIVAN Sports Editor Folks at Boston College probably were saying, "How could they do it?"
 Folks at Arizona State and Washington State might have been saying, "I'm glad they did it."
 And folks around Notre Dame and the nation are saying, "I'm getting too used to The "it" is the Notre Dame football team's 23-22 loss to Air Force Saturday in Notre Dame Stadium.
-Despite the loss and a 6-5 record, bowever, the Irish players have voted to play in the Liberty Bowl on The defeat added to the miserable record that Notre Dame has compiled during the last few years in the last three games of the season.
+Despite the loss and a 6-5 record, bowever, the Irish players have voted to play in the Liberty Bowl on December 29 The defeat added to the miserable record that Notre Dame has compiled during the last few years in the last three games of the season.
 That mark stands at 1-8.
-It also gave Notre Dame a 2-3 record at home, the first time a Notre Dame team has had a losing record at home since The loss to the Falcons was the second straight heartbreaking loss for the Irish, Last week, Notre Dame fell to Penn State in the last minute.
+It also gave Notre Dame a 2-3 record at home, the first time a Notre Dame team has had a losing record at home since 1963 The loss to the Falcons was the second straight heartbreaking loss for the Irish, Last week, Notre Dame fell to Penn State in the last minute.
 The two games were similiar in that the Irish lost fourth-quarter leads.
 However, while Penn State had the final scoring opportunity, Notre Dame had the final chance against the Air Force.
 A 31-yard Mike Johnston field goal attempt was blocked as time ran out, though, and the result turned out to be the same.
 "It certainly was a great game for the fans.
 But it was tough on the coach," said Faust, echoing his comments after the Penn State loss.
 If "great" means exciting, then Faust was right.
 Nobody can deny that it was an exciting game as the Irish erased an Air Force lead by scoring 22 unanswered points before the Falcons countered with 13 unanswered points of their own.
 There were great performances by Allen Pinkett, Blair Kiel, who had his best game ever in his last performance at Notre Dame Stadium, and Falcon running back Mike Brown.
 And there were three blocked kicks, three turnovers, and 15 penalties.
-However Notre Dame football fans did not think the game was 'great."
-They saw their team lose for the second straight time to Air Force, they saw them drop a 12point lead that even the television announcer thought safe, they saw them lose their third straight game, and they saw them lose their last five games on national or regional televi- "When is this going to change?" wondered Faust.
+However, Notre Dame football fans did not think the game was great."
+They saw their team lose for the second straight time to Air Force, they saw them drop a 12point lead that even the television announcer thought safe, they saw them lose their third straight game, and they saw them lose their last five games on national or regional television.
+"When is this going to change?" wondered Faust.